 Be sure to measure out the cereal in a measuring cup and don’t just guess, especially if the package is open and you don’t know how much is missing.

 Pro Tip: Use vinyl or rubber gloves and spray each gloved hand with cooking spray before spreading the warm mix into the sprayed pan.
-This stuff is STICKY, and gets even stickier as it cools.
+This stuff is STICKY, and gets even stickier until it’s completely cool.

 - Chocolate chips